medaminenasfi/To-Do-List-App/README.md

 Stylesheet language used to design the look and feel of the app.
 #### Javascript:
 Programming language used to implement the app's functionality and interactivity.

+- *This project is a great way to practice your HTML, CSS, and JavaScript skills.
+Happy coding!*